Brazilian Jaguar Shot & Killed Following Olympic Torch Ceremony

 The incident is distressing for a lot of reasons, including that the jaguar is a near-threatened species and that its involvement in the event was illegal.

-The International Union for Conservation of Nature tells Reuters that the jaguar has been completely wiped out in neighbouring Uruguay and nearby El Salvador.
+The International Union for Conservation of Nature tells Reuters that the jaguar has been completely wiped out in neighboring Uruguay and nearby El Salvador.
 Clearly this is not the species that you want to be parading around for photo opportunities.
-Not only that, but the state authority did not authorise the jaguar’s use in the event photos.
+Not only that, but the state authority did not authorize the jaguar’s use in the event photos.

 Animal rights groups are already outraged.